 |2 cups||Fresh bean sprouts|

-Meanwhile, slice beef sirloin against grain into paper-thin slices, about 2-by-2 inches.
-Slice flank steak the same way.
+Slice the reserved short rib meat paper-thin.
 Set aside.
-In a small bowl, combine scallions, cilantro, and half the sliced onions.
+In a small bowl, combine the scallions, coriander and half of the slice onions.

 Random recipe of the day